CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Abstract

 \section{Abstract}

-Chinese character riddle is a challenging riddle game which takes a single character as the solution.
-The riddle describes the pronunciation, shape and meaning of the solution character with rhetoric techniques.
-In this paper, we propose a Chinese character riddle dataset covering the majority of common simplified Chinese characters by crawling riddles from the Web and generating brand new ones.
-In the generation stage, we provide the Chinese phonetic alphabet, decomposition and explanation of the solution character for the generation model and get multiple riddle descriptions for each tested character.
-Then the generated riddles are manually filtered and the final dataset, CC-Riddle is composed of both human-written riddles and filtered generated riddles.
-Furthermore, we build a character riddle QA system based on our dataset and find that the existing models struggle to solve such tricky questions.
-CC-Riddle is now publicly available.\footnote{\url{https://github.com/sailxuOvO/CC-Riddle}}
+The Chinese character riddle is a unique form of cultural entertainment specific to the Chinese language.
+It typically comprises two parts: the riddle description and the solution.
+The solution to the riddle is a single character, while the riddle description primarily describes the glyph of the solution, occasionally supplemented with its explanation and pronunciation.
+Solving Chinese character riddles is a challenging task that demands understanding of character glyph, general knowledge, and a grasp of figurative language.
+In this paper, we construct a \textbf{C}hinese \textbf{C}haracter riddle dataset named CC-Riddle, which covers the majority of common simplified Chinese characters.
+The construction process is a combination of web crawling, language model generation and manual filtering.
+In generation stage, we input the Chinese phonetic alphabet, glyph and meaning of the solution character into the generation model, which then produces multiple riddle descriptions.
+The generated riddles are then manually filtered and the final CC-Riddle dataset is composed of both human-written riddles and these filtered, generated riddles.
+In order to assess the performance of language models on the task of solving character riddles, we use retrieval-based, generative and multiple-choice QA strategies to test three language models: BERT, ChatGPT and ChatGLM.
+The test results reveal that current language models still struggle to solve Chinese character riddles.
+CC-Riddle is publicly available at \url{https://github.com/pku0xff/CC-Riddle}.